 If you are trying to maintain a healthy weight, you can drink your way to weight loss.
 How?

-Ginger and lemon together make a powerful combination that increases your metabolism and burns more calories.
+Ginger and lemon together make a powerful combination that has metabolism-boosting benefits and burns more calories.

 3. Boosts Immunity

-If you tend to contract infections easily or fall sick as soon as the weather changes, you need to start drinking this tea to improve your immunity.
+If you tend to contract infections easily or fall sick as soon as the weather changes, you need to start drinking this cold and flu relief tea to improve your immunity.

 4. Improves Cognitive Functioning